-Chinese Medicine Treatment for Edema
+Traditional Chinese Medicine for Edema

-From the perspective of Traditional Chinese Medicine, edema is considered as water excessively accumulated in the body.
+From the perspective of traditional Chinese medicine, edema is considered as water excessively accumulated in the body.
 It can be caused by many factors.
 Many common causes of edema are related to lungs, kidneys and spleen.
 When these organs fail in their functions of transforming, transporting and distributing fluids, excess water overflows into the interstitial tissue in the muscle and the skin.

 Edema usually affects the ankles, arms, face, feet and legs.
 Edema in different parts of the body can be caused by the same factor.
-TCM practitioners attempt to identify and treat the underlying deficiency and imbalance that cause edema by using herbal formula and acupuncture.
+TCM practitioners attempt to identify and eliminate the underlying deficiency and imbalance that cause edema by using herbal formula and acupuncture.
 Two common causes are excessive dampness and qi deficiency, wind and dampness.

 Chinese Herbs for Edema

-1) If edema is caused by excessive dampness and qi deficiency in spleen, the excessive water overflows into the skin.
+If edema is caused by excessive dampness and qi deficiency in spleen, the excessive water overflows into the skin.
 It can affect your face and other parts of your body.
-An herbal formula, Wu Pi San, also known as Five Peel Powder will be prescribed.
+An herbal formula, Wu Pi San, also known as Five Peel Powder will be used.
 It contains herbs include Sheng Jiang Pi, Sang Bai Pi, Chen Pi, Da Fu Pi and Fu Ling Pi.
-2) If edema is caused by wind and dampness, it begins on the face and spreads to the limbs.
-An herbal formula, Fang Ji Huang Qi Tang will be prescribed.
+If edema is caused by wind and dampness, it begins on the face and spreads to the limbs.
+An herbal formula, Fang Ji Huang Qi Tang will be used.
 It contains herbs include Huang Qi, Bai Zhu, Gan Cao and more.

 3) Qi Ye Shu (Horse Chestnut) is a Chinese herb used for leg vein health.
 It can be used to strengthen the veins and suppress the veins to release water into the surrounding tissues.